SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔥 News

+- *2023.12:* A paper was accepted to AAAI2024.
+See you in Vancouver.

 - *2023.10:* I attended China National Computer Congress (CNCC) and was awarded the honor of CCF (China Computer Federation) Elite Collegiate Award (102 Students nation-wide).

 - *2023.10:* I won the National Scholarship for the second time (0.2% nation-wide), and was selected the Pacemaker to Merit Student  (Award Rate: 60/59774=0.1%).